Employees Need Time Off. Here's How to Craft a Successful Policy.

 Should the manager give in to the employee requesting too much time off?
 Having a policy in place will give the manager the tool they need to make the best decision, and the policy will also help the employee know whether their request is likely to be approved.

-Your employee time-off policy should be detailed and written.
 Add it to your employee handbook, make sure every manager and employee is familiar with it, and review it with new hires during onboarding.
 This will go a long way toward helping managers treat employees fairly while helping employees understand and follow the rules.

-#3: Treat Employees With Respect
+3. Treat Employees with Respect

 Make sure your managers treat each time-off request that comes in with respect, recognizing that it is important to the individual who submitted it.